eselimnl/Coalign2Split/README.md

 Extract interested fasta sequences based on the accession number list.

 ## **Background :**
 A virus is a living organism only if we consider it associated with its host.
 Viruses of the same family can infect a wide range of hosts.
 Identifying the host organism(s) is therefore essential, because features like virus-cell interactions and post-translational modifications depend mostly on the host.
-(UniProt)

 ## **Usage :**
 ```